ndduong1986/RAT-Benchmark/README.md

 # RAT-Benchmark
-This repository contains Matlab implementations of the algorithms used in our paper entitled "Evaluating Performance of RAT Selection Algorithms for 5G HetNets", which we are submitting to be considered for publication in the IEEE Access.
+This repository contains Matlab implementations of the algorithms used in our paper entitled "Evaluating Performance of RAT Selection Algorithms for 5G HetNets", which we are submitting to be considered for publication in the IEEE Access journal.
 Our benchmark includes a library of different radio access technology (RAT) selection algorithms including:
 - HSS (Highest Signal Strength): the default RAT association mechanism
 - LSH (Local Search Heuristic): a centralized approach with local search
 - RM (Regret Matching): a partially distributed game-theoretic algorithm
-- RSG (RAT Selection Games): a non-cooperative game scheme
+- RSG (RAT Selection Games): a non-cooperative game-theoretic algorithm
 - ERL (Enhanced Reinforcement Learning): a reinforcement learning with network-assisted feedback
 - CODIPAS (Combined Fully Distributed Payoff and Strategy Reinforcement Learning): a fully distributed algoirthm